 Can I reduce my council tax?

-From April 2013 the range of discounts and exemptions are changing.
+From April 2013 the range of discounts and exemptions has changed.
 You can find out more about these by following this link: April 2013 changes

 If you are the only adult living in your home you can claim a 25% reduction to your council tax.
 You will need to tell us about this, either when you first register for council tax liability, or when your circumstances change.